felipepalazzo/geolocation/README.md

 ### Non-Functional / Acceptance Criteria ###
-* We urge that you employ a web app framework such as Backbone.js, AngularJS, Ember.js, Knockout.js, React, Meteor.
+* It is advisable that you employ a web app framework such as Backbone.js, AngularJS, Ember.js, Knockout.js, React, Meteor.
 * You must leverage reusability with the existing code.
-You might have to refactor some of it, specially when you are adopting a web framework.
+You might have to refactor some of it, especially when adopting a web framework.
 Make sure to keep the existing functionality up and also to fix any bugs you might run into.
 * It is expected that you cover at least 80%+ of your code with JS testing.
 You can pick a framework of your preference like Jasmine, Chai, Mocha, QUnit.
-* We also recommend that you use a presentation framework such as Twitter Bootstrap or Zurb Foundation.
+* Also, it is recommended that you use a presentation framework such as Twitter Bootstrap, Zurb Foundation or any other.
+* Your code skills will also be evaluated, so apply everything you see fit, even with this being a simple app.
+Bonus points for: organized code, configuration files/objects, design patterns.
+* Task automation (grunt, gulp, and so on) is a nice addition to your challenge.
+* It is expected that you know how to proper commit changes in Git, which means you should present meaningful commits and descriptions.
+* Well organized projects have descriptive Readme files.
+Therefore you should provide information about critical decisions, project setup and important announcements.

 ### Technical Details ###
 You should receive a JSON response from http://ip-api.com/json/:host similar to: